What We're Building

 - Crew — the team that coordinates agents and tasks in a defined process (sequential or hierarchical)

 Each agent can use tools — and that's where CRW comes in.
-We'll create custom CRW tools that agents use to discover, scrape, and extract data from websites.
+The crewai-crw package provides three ready-to-use tools.

 )